edekeijzer/osrm_travel_time/info.md

 `profile` | `string` | `false` | Enter a profile name here, which exists in your OSRM server.
 The default is *car*.
 `unit_system` | `string` | `false` | You can choose between `metric` or `imperial`.
 The default is to follow your Home Assistant configuration.
 `scan_interval` | `integer` | `false` | "Defines the update interval of the sensor in seconds.
 Defaults to *300* (5 minutes)."

-## Bugs and support
-If you find a bug or have a feature request, please let me know in the issue tracker or fork the plugin, add your feature and create a Pull Request.
-Please note that I do not provide any support on OSRM deployment or configuration, please see the [OSRM wiki](https://github.com/Project-OSRM/osrm-backend/wiki) for that.